 So you want to start a blog, huh?
 Awesome!

 Blogging has taken me places I’ve never thought I’d go.
 It’s helped me realize my dreams of traveling the world and becoming a professional writer.
-(It’s also won me a few press and sponsored trips along the way…)
+(It’s also won me a few free trips along the way…)